-Craig O'Rourke II returns for his tenth season at the helm of the Salve Regina men's soccer program, having previously won the Commonwealth Coast Conference (CCC) championship in 2012.
+Craig O'Rourke II returns for his twelfth season at the helm of the Salve Regina men's soccer program, having previously won the Commonwealth Coast Conference (CCC) championship in 2012.

-In his first nine years, O'Rourke has guided the Seahawks to eight consecutive conference tournament appearances, the 2012 CCC Championship, a spot in the 2012 NCAA National Tournament field, as well as an Eastern College Athletic Conference (ECAC) Championship tournament appearance in 2010, advancing to the semifinals.
-At the same time, O'Rourke has also helped the team succeed in the classroom, earning the National Soccer Coaches Association of America (NSCAA) College Team Academic Award in 2010, 2011, 2012, 2014, and 2016.
+In his first eleven years, O'Rourke has guided the Seahawks to nine conference tournament appearances, the 2012 CCC Championship, a spot in the 2012 NCAA National Tournament field, as well as an Eastern College Athletic Conference (ECAC) Championship tournament appearance in 2010, advancing to the semifinals.
+At the same time, O'Rourke has also helped the team succeed in the classroom, earning the United Soccer Coaches (formerly the NSCAA) Team Academic Award in 2010, 2011, 2012, 2014, 2016, 2017, and 2018.

-In 2015, O'Rourke led the Seahawks to their eighth straight CCC championship tournament appearance, finishing with an overall mark of 6-10-2 and earning the #5-seed.
+In 2017, O'Rourke led the Seahawks back to the CCC championship tournament, finishing with an overall mark of 11-5-3, and earning his 100th victory for the men’s soccer program.
 In 2010, O'Rourke helped guide the Seahawks to a 14-win campaign, at the time tying the program's record for victories in a season.
 The 2010 team also set single season school records for shutouts (12) and goal differential (+30; 50 goals for, 20 goals against).

 Before going to Bridgton, O'Rourke served as an assistant with the Roger Williams University men's soccer program, where he helped guide the Hawks to three consecutive conference championships and three NCAA tournament berths (1999, 2000 and 2001).
 In his five years at Roger Williams, the team compiled an overall record of 75-29-4 (.713) while posting a conference record of 55-6-1 (.895).
-O'Rourke has served on multiple camp staffs and is the former Olympic Development Program (ODP) goalkeeping director for Soccer Rhode Island and has acted as a goalkeeping assessor for the U.S. Youth Soccer Region I ODP Coaching Staff.
+O'Rourke has served on multiple camp staffs and is the former Olympic Development Program (ODP) goalkeeping director for Soccer Rhode Island while also acting as a goalkeeping assessor for the U.S. Youth Soccer Region I ODP Coaching Staff.

 O'Rourke is a 1997 graduate of Worcester Polytechnic Institute (WPI), where he earned his bachelor's degree in biology/pre-medicine while playing for the men's soccer program.
 While at WPI, he was twice selected to all-tournament and all-conference teams.
 After college, he turned down a contract offer to play professional indoor soccer in order to pursue his education.
 In 2001, he graduated from the University of Rhode Island with a master's degree in business administration.

 O'Rourke holds both an Advanced National Coaching Diploma and an Advanced Level II Goalkeeping Diploma from the NSCAA as well as a National 'B' Coaching License from the United States Soccer Federation (USSF).
-He was also a licensed referee and officiated at the U.S. Youth Soccer regional and national championships and also served on the USL professional referees list.
-O'Rourke currently holds memberships in the NSCAA, U.S. Soccer Coaches Organization, USSF Referees Association and the Rhode Island State Referees Association.
-From 2010 to 2014, O’Rourke served as the Commonwealth Coast Conference’s chair on the NSCAA Regional Rankings Committee and then in 2015, he was appointed to the NCAA Regional Advisory Council for men’s soccer.
-In addition to his men's soccer coaching duties, O'Rourke also serves as the Academic Success Coordinator for the University's Department of Athletics.
+He was also a licensed referee and officiated at the U.S. Youth Soccer regional and national championships and served on the USL professional referees list.
+O'Rourke currently holds memberships in the United Soccer Coaches, U.S. Soccer Coaches Organization, USSF Referees Association and the Rhode Island State Referees Association.
+From 2010 to 2014, O’Rourke served as the Commonwealth Coast Conference’s chair on the NSCAA Regional Rankings Committee and from 2015 to 2017, he served on the NCAA Regional Advisory Council for men’s soccer.
+In addition to his men's soccer coaching duties, O'Rourke also serves as the Director of Compliance – Academics & Eligibility for the University's Department of Athletics.